-• Action 7.1.1(f) is intended to enable older people to participate in activities that would be a normal part of their life at home.
-For example, helping with food preparation, cooking and meal service, setting tables, doing laundry, arranging flowers, etc.
+Note: Action 7.1.1(f) is intended to enable older people to participate in activities that would be a normal part of their life at home.
+For example, helping with meal service, setting tables, doing laundry, arranging flowers, etc.